Channel Hopping as a Bandit Problem

 # What Production Tools Do

-WiFi Explorer Pro is the only commercial tool with adaptive behavior: it halves dwell time to 60ms on channels where no 802.11 activity was detected in the last scan.
+WiFi Explorer Pro is the only commercial tool with adaptive behavior: it reduces dwell time to 60ms on channels where no 802.11 activity was detected in the last scan.

 tshark/dumpcap does basic round-robin through a channel list with configurable dwell.
 No adaptation, no interleaving.
 The typical invocation cycles 1 through 11 sequentially.